Aliases for NR2C1 Gene

 GeneCards Summary for NR2C1 Gene

-NR2C1 (Nuclear Receptor Subfamily 2, Group C, Member 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is RXRG.
+NR2C1 (Nuclear Receptor Subfamily 2 Group C Member 1) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Regulation of Androgen receptor activity.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is NR2C2.